Okipa/laravel-brickables/README.md

 **:bulb: Tips**

-* Add a javascript confirmation request to intercept the content bricks delete action, otherwise, the removal action will be directly executed without asking the user agreement.
+* It is highly recommended adding a javascript confirmation request to intercept the content bricks delete action, otherwise the removal action will be directly executed without asking the user agreement.

 ### Create your own brickable